Don Edrington's Home Page

 Speaking of Wordpad, some folks prefer it to MSWord or WordPerfect simply because it's a smaller, less complicated program.
 However, it does have some notable limitations, such as no built-in spell-checker.Notepad — Handy Program for Brief Notes

-Another word processor that comes with Windows is Notepad, a plain text program that only displays one size of black type on a white background.
+Another text editor that comes with Windows is Notepad, a plain text program that only displays one size of black type on a white background.
 The default font is rather ugly, but you can choose another by clicking Format>Font.
 Notepad is handy for entering quick notes that don't need special formatting.

 "ReadMe" files are usually written in Notepad, and, despite its simplicity, it is often used for creating HTML Web pages.
 To launch Wordpad or Notepad, click Start>All Programs>Accessories, and choose your program.
 If you use the programs frequently, you can create a Desktop Shortcut by right-clicking the Wordpad or Notepad icon and choosing Send To>Desktop (Create Shortcut).